 What will happen in the event of an emergency and evacuation to another building?

 In the event of an emergency, to ensure the safety of all in the Bronx Envision Academy community, students must follow all directions provided by administrators, faculty, staff, and Building Response Team (BRT) members.
 If necessary, students will proceed to an evacuation site and the school will contact all families.
 In addition, school staff will transport an unlocking device to the evacuation site where students will be able to unlock their devices and make contact with a parent or guardian.

-What will happen if a student forgets or willfully withholds electronic devices and is found with the device in his or her possession?
+What will happen if a student forgets the pouch or willfully withholds electronic devices and is found with the device in his or her possession?

-The device will be confiscated and will not be returned directly to the student.
-A parent or guardian will need to pick up the device from the dean or other school personnel between the hours of 9am and 2pm.
+The device will be confiscated and a parent or guardian will need to pick up the device from the dean or other school personnel between the hours of 9am and 2pm.
 Additional disciplinary action can and will be taken for repeat offenders.